 "Because we care…"

-The Supreme Council of Health has responsibility for drafting and overseeing implementation of the national health policy and related regulatory framework for Qatar.
+The Ministry of Public Health (MoPH) has responsibility for drafting and overseeing implementation of the national health policy and related regulatory framework for Qatar.
 It aims to create an outstanding, well-managed system that supports the national vision of wellness for all those living in the country.

-The SCH has oversight of public health policy and programs, including those related to the control of infectious diseases; WCM-Q students are regular volunteers in the SCH program to immunize children against polio.
+The MoPH has oversight of public health policy and programs, including those related to the control of infectious diseases; WCM-Q students are regular volunteers in the MoPH program to immunize children against polio.
 It coordinates with other agencies on environmental and public safety promotion, and has responsibility for preparations for any public health emergency.

-Ensuring the provision of high quality services for patients who need specialist care is part of the SCH 's purview.
-As centers of excellence, Qatar's major hospitals will provide high quality care as well as participate in leading-edge biomedical research, another area where the SCH has a leadership role.
+Ensuring the provision of high quality services for patients who need specialist care is part of the MoPH's purview.
+As centers of excellence, Qatar's major hospitals will provide high quality care as well as participate in leading-edge biomedical research, another area where the MoPH has a leadership role.